Community outreach & advocacy

 The ACH Care Mobile (literally a clinic on wheels!) serves children without insurance or without access to care in our surrounding communities.
 We provide physical exams and vaccinations five days a week.
 Residents spend time seeing patients on the Care Mobile throughout all three years of residency.
 Through this experience, our residents get an opportunity to understand the importance of population health, do additional screening for social determinants of health, and serve the community in which we live and work.

-Within the last couple of years PGY3s two of our very own residents spearheaded an initiative to work with a local organization to provide initial medical examinations and immunizations to newly arrived refugees.
-The clinic has empowered our residents to be advocates for those underserved in medicine and understand the multilayered dynamics of refugee medicine.
+Within the last few years our very own residents have spearheaded an initiative to work with a local organization to provide initial medical examinations and immunizations to newly arrived refugees.
+The clinic has empowered our residents to advocate for those underserved in medicine and understand the multilayered dynamics of refugee medicine.

 The resident continuity clinic hosts the nationally acclaimed "Reach Out And Read" program, which distributes a developmentally appropriate book at all well child visits from ages 6 months to 4 years.
 The program increases literacy awareness for your young patients and their families.
 Research shows that when the physician gives a "prescription for reading" to the family, it increases the likelihood that books will be utilized in the home.
 Read more about this fantastic program at http://www.reachoutandread.org/